-I could probably have solved the Rubik Cube back in the 1970’s, back when it was cool and I was kid, had I the finger strength of Charles Atlas.
-It seems just yesterday that each quarter turn rotation of my cube from hell, was like trying to de-lid a jar of pickles rusted shut in a century old damp pantry.
+I could probably have solved the Rubik Cube back in the 1970’s, back when it was cool and I was a kid, had I the finger strength of Charles Atlas.
+It seems just yesterday that each quarter turn rotation of my cube from hell was like trying to de-lid a jar of pickles rusted shut in a century old damp pantry.
 Damn my destitute childhood and sacrificed life chances…..

 And so the seeds were sewn as Big Ben chimed and the fireworks illuminated the sky.

 So I solemnly resolve that as soon as the Man from Amazon delivers my genuine Rubik’s cube to my front door, and my wife takes receipt, I will god damn solve that bad boy like my cantankerous, troubled life depended on it.

 I will then post a video to this very website to prove my glorious magnificence and make good for that little lad from Yorkshire with average finger strength and a simple dream.